na-na-hi/renget/archive/how2playba.md

 >Is there a good planner for banners? https://docs.google.com/spreadsheets/d/16cSul5YqyqXDGNKUsthhgSlP0cuMgX4xZ572ecjEIvg/ Read the yellow highlighted text.

->What should I roll for in the future?
-The most recent bannerlist from /bag/ (I found) is [this bannerlist](https://i.imgur.com/W8Jbt4E.jpeg)

 ## Team formation
 In general a team consists of 1 tank, 1 healer, and DPS.